Lactarius Volemus: The Ultimate Mushroom Guide

-This edible mushroom has fawn to reddish-brown milky cap with a central depression and with white to cream-colored close gills.
-The white latex is plentiful and turns everything that touches it brown.
-All parts of the mushroom flesh bruise as well as stain brown (your fingers included).
+Lactarius volemus is a type of edible mushroom with a cap that is fawn to reddish-brown in color, and has a central depression and white to cream-colored close gills.
+The mushroom produces a plentiful white latex that turns everything it touches brown, and all parts of the mushroom flesh bruise and stain brown.

-Common names: Tawny milkcap, Voluminous-latex milky, Weeping milkcap, Apricot milkcap, Fishy milkcap, Bradley.
+Common names: Tawny milkcap, Voluminous-latex milky, Weeping milkcap, Apricot milkcap, Fishy milkcap, Bradley, German (Brätling, Milchbrätling, Birnenmilchling, Süßling), Netherlands (Vissige melkzwam).

 -